On Learning Latent Models with Multi-Instance Weak Supervision: Learning a Single Classifier Under a Known Transition

 \subsection{Error Bounds with the Top-$k$ Semantic Loss}

 We now study the error bounds with the semantic loss (see Section~\ref{section:preliminaries} and Appendix \ref{app:prelim}) under top-$k$ approximations (Theorem \ref{thm:pll-error-bound}).
 We are interested in this loss for two reasons.
 Firstly, risk minimization under the zero-one loss is intractable even for linear classifiers \cite{intractability-of-01-loss} and hence in practice, learning is performed by minimizing differentiable surrogate losses such as the semantic loss.
-Also, in our case, there is a second source of intractability: that of enumerating the entries of $\sigma$ \cite{scallop,neurolog,deepproblog-approx}, e.g., in SUM-$M$, we have to enumerate $10^M$ digit combinations to populate $\sigma$, which is not scalable.
+Secondly, computing a surrogate loss typically introduces another source of intractability: that of enumerating the entries of $\sigma$ \cite{scallop,neurolog,deepproblog-approx}.
+For example, in SUM-$M$, we have to enumerate $10^M$ digit combinations to populate $\sigma$, which is not scalable.

-A popular way to reduce the second source of inefficiency is to consider only the {$k$} most probable label combinations during training, where the probability of a label vector $\_y$ assuming sample $(\_x,s)$ and classifier $f$ is defined by ${P_{f(\_x)}(\_y) \defeq \prod^M_{i=1} f^{y_i}(x_i)}$.
+A popular way to reduce the second source of inefficiency is to consider only the {$k$} most probable label combinations during training, where the probability of a label vector $\_y$ given $\_x$ and classifier $f$ is defined by ${P_{f(\_x)}(\_y) \defeq \prod^M_{i=1} f^{y_i}(x_i)}$.
 Then, training can proceed by taking the semantic loss over the top-$k$ label vectors \cite{scallop}.
-This is possible, as the top-$k$ label vectors can be equivalently viewed as a formula that is true iff one or more of the top-$k$ label vectors is the gold one.
+The above is possible, as the top-$k$ label vectors can be equivalently viewed as a formula that is true iff one or more of the top-$k$ label vectors is the gold one.

 \begin{example} Let us return back to Example~\ref{example:motivating}.
-Instead of considering all three combinations $(2,0)$, $(1,1)$ and $(0,2)$ assuming a target $s=2$, we can consider only the first and the last combination, if the probabilities of the first and the second image being 1 are way lower than those of being 0 or 2.
-Then, the top-2 label vectors $(2,0)$, $(0,2)$ can be seen as the formula ${(A_{1,2} \wedge A_{2,0}) \vee (A_{1,0} \wedge A_{2,2})}$, where $A_{i,j}$ is a Boolean variable that is true iff the $i$-th input digit has label $j$. \end{example}
+Instead of considering all three combinations $(2,0)$, $(1,1)$ and $(0,2)$ assuming a target $s=2$, we can consider only the first and the last combination, if the probabilities (predicted by $f$) of the two images being 1 are way lower than those of being 0 or 2.
+Then, the top-2 label vectors $(2,0)$, $(0,2)$ can be seen as the formula ${(A_{1,2} \wedge A_{2,0}) \vee (A_{1,0} \wedge A_{2,2})}$, where $A_{i,j}$ is a Boolean variable that is true iff the $i$-th input digit is assigned label $j$. \end{example}